mako-framework/docs/06_security/01_gatekeeper.md

 $user->save();
 ```

-> Note that generating a new access token will invalidate all active sessions and "remember me" cookies for the user in question.
+> Note: Generating a new access token will invalidate all active sessions and "remember me" cookies for the user in question.
 You can use the gatekeeper [`forceLogin`](#authentication) method to log the user back in in the background to keep the experience seamless.

 The user class also comes with the following methods in addition to the ones shown above: